Cost per hire: how to calculate it quickly and easily (Plus link to calculator tool)

 Software subscriptions – Applicant Tracking Systems (ATS), candidate relationship management systems (CRM), or candidate screening and pre-employment testing tools

 NB – don’t include anything spent on the candidate once they become an employee, e.g. onboarding or training costs.

-If you were to include lost productivity costs in your calculations (and you can do so using our free tool) then the average CPH rises to somewhere between 0.5 and 3 times an employee’s starting salary.
+If you were to include lost productivity costs in your calculations then the average CPH rises to somewhere between 0.5 and 3 times an employee’s starting salary.
 Scary stuff.

 Number of Hires

 There are some blurred lines here.
-Sometimes, according to circumstance, you’ll need to decide on whether to include or exclude some categorisations.
+Sometimes, according to circumstance, you’ll need to decide on whether to include or exclude some categories.
 These might include: